Ning114/JPA/README.md

 - Choose the input type (display Japanese characters, type english or vice versa)
 - Choose if they want to be timed or not

+- Phase 1 complete.
+Only minor bug remaining is that problemSet CAN contain duplicates.
+Will resolve later.